semgrep/semgrep-docs/docs/release-notes/august-2024.md

 ### Changed

-- The Secrets findings page in Semgrep AppSec Platform has been updated to match those for Semgrep Code and Semgrep Supply Chain.
+- The **Secrets** page in Semgrep AppSec Platform has been updated to match those for Semgrep Code and Semgrep Supply Chain.
 - Secrets findings no longer display code snippets, even if the user has granted Semgrep code access.
-- Secrets is no longer self serve.
+- Secrets is no longer self-serve.
 To access Semgrep Secrets, you can contact your Semgrep account executive for a trial license.

 ### Fixed